SpunkyBot/spunkybot/README.md

 This README is just a quick start document.
-You can find more detailed documentation at [https://spunkybot.de](https://spunkybot.de).
+You can find more detailed documentation of Spunky Bot at [https://spunkybot.de](https://spunkybot.de).

 # What is Spunky Bot?